netdata/netdata/docs/visualize/interact-dashboards-charts.md

 ### Composite charts in Netdata Cloud

-Netdata Cloud supports composite charts in the Overview interface.
-Composite charts come with a few additional UI elements and varied interactions, which are covered in the [Overview reference](https://learn.netdata.cloud/docs/cloud/visualize/overview) doc.
+Netdata Cloud now supports composite charts in the Overview interface.
+Composite charts come with a few additional UI elements and varied interactions, such as the location of dimensions and a utility bar for configuring the state of individual composite charts.
+All of these ditails are covered in the [Overview reference](https://learn.netdata.cloud/docs/cloud/visualize/overview) doc.

 ## What's next?